Help ensure clients remain eligible for benefits after settlement.

 Food is considered a qualified disability expense (specifically a basic living expense), so an ABLE account can be used for the beneficiary’s food and groceries.

-Can an SSI recipient put payments in ABLE account?
+Can an SSI recipient place payments in an ABLE account?

-Individuals are eligible to open and pay into an ABLE account if they have SSI because of a disability or blindness that began before age 26.
+Individuals are eligible to open and pay into an ABLE account if they have SSI because of a disability or blindness beginning before age 26.

 What happens to an ABLE account at death?

-When a beneficiary with an ABLE account passes away, funds remaining in the account will be used to finish paying all outstanding QDEs and may then reimburse the state for Medicaid benefits that he or she received.
+When a beneficiary with an ABLE account passes away, funds remaining in the account finish paying off all outstanding QDEs and may then reimburse the state for Medicaid benefits the beneficiary received.